w3c/wai-bcase/index.md

 {:/}

-Consideration of the cost and risk of inaction is a critical aspect of any Business Case.
+Consideration of the cost and risk of inaction is a critical aspect of any Business case.
 The risks are real if companies ignore requirements for web accessibility.
 The cost of litigation and remediation can be significant as more governments recognize and legislate in favor of the universal right to participate in online digital information and services.

 As web use is woven into modern life all over the world, regulators began to mandate laws and policies that strengthen the rights of people with disabilities.
 One of the earliest indications that there could be legal consequences to web accessibility was a complaint put to the Human Rights and Equal Opportunities Commission (HREOC) in 2000 about the inaccessibility of the website of the Sydney Olympics.
 The plaintiff claimed the site was a violation of the Commonwealth Disability Discrimination Act 1992.[^20]